 The Motorcycle Safety Foundation teaches courses across the country, so finding one in your area should be easy.

 The Basic Rider Course offers beginners both classroom and hands-on training.
 You’ll also learn about motorcycle laws and rules of the road, proper riding gear and how to inspect your bike.
 In some states, completing an approved safety class may exempt you from taking a road test and may also make you eligible for discounted motorcycle insurance.

-If you’re looking for other options, your local motorcycle dealer will likely know about training classes.
+A lot of training courses can be found online.
+If you’re looking for more options, your local motorcycle dealer will probably know about training classes.